More than 70% of our travelers have reserved this extension in 2015

 - 9 meals: 5 breakfasts, 1 lunch, and 3 dinners

-- 3 included tours: Iguassu Falls (from both the Argentinean and Brazilian sides), Rio de Janeiro
+- 4 included tours: Iguassu Falls (from both the Argentinean and Brazilian sides), Rio de Janeiro (over two days)

 - Exclusive services of an expert, resident Grand Circle Program Director

 - All transfers

 - Gratuities on this extension are now included for local guides and motorcoach drivers